abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 #### CI pipeline: environment variables

-For CI setup you need to add following environment variables as secrets for Actions.
-In GitHub UI of the repository navigate to `Settings -> Secrets and variables -> Actions`.
+For the CI setup, you need to add the following environment variables as secrets for Actions.
+In the GitHub UI of the repository, navigate to `Settings -> Secrets and variables -> Actions`.
 Then add variables with the same values you added to the local `.env` file:

 ```shell
 APP_DOMAIN